Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 * **`"mods_dir": "./mods"`** - folder in which mods are going to be searched for.
 This path can be relative or absolute.
 If the path isn't absolute, it will be relative to the current working directory.
 The path must already exist.
 To use current working directory put `.` as the path.
 * **`"temp_dir": ""`** - folder where temporary files will be placed during the build process.
 Leaving it empty will default to `<mods_dir>/.temp`.
 If not set to an absolute path, it will be relative to the current working directory, just like `mods_dir`.
 Unlike `mods_dir`, this path doesn't have to exist prior to running the program.
 * **`"game": 2`** - set to 1 or 2 to determine for which game the mods are going to be created, built and uploaded by default.
-* `"fallback_tools_dir{1|2}": "C:/Program Files (x86)/Steam/steamapps/common/Warhammer End Times Vermintide Mod Tools/"` - these paths will be used as a fallback for Vermintide SDK folder if the script fails to find them in the registry.
+* `"fallback_tools_dir{1|2}": "C:/Program Files (x86)/Steam/steamapps/common/Warhammer End Times Vermintide Mod Tools/"` - these paths will be used as a fallback for Vermintide SDK folders if the script fails to find them in the registry.
-* `"fallback_workshop_dir1{1|2}": "C:/Program Files (x86)/Steam/steamapps/workshop/content/"` - these paths will be used as a fallback for the Steam workshop folder if the script fails to find them in the registry.
+* `"fallback_steamapps_dir1{1|2}": "C:/Program Files (x86)/Steam/steamapps/"` - these paths will be used as a fallback for the SteamApps folders if the script fails to find them in the registry.
+* `"use_fallback": false` - set to `true` to use fallback paths instead of looking them up in the registry.
+Can speed up building/uploading.
 * `"ignored_dirs": [ ".git", ".temp" ]` - folders in `<mods_dir>` that will be ignored when building/watching all mods.
 * `"ignore_build_errors": false` - set to `true` to ignore Stingray executable errors during the build process.
 * 	`"template_dir": ".template-vmf", "template_preview_image": "item_preview.jpg", "template_core_files": [ "core/**" ]` - see [Mod Templates](#mod-templates).